 - GND should be connected to any ground point.

 - Finally, carefully re-assemble the SCART connector and make sure no wires get pinched.
-I found that
+I found

-free to cover it with a piece of non-conductive tape.
+anything, feel free to cover it with a piece of non-conductive tape.

 That's it!
-A pretty simple installation that's extremely useful when your setup requires csync, but
+A pretty simple installation that's extremely useful when your setup requires csync,

-your system only outputs composite-video-as-sync.
+but your system only outputs composite-video-as-sync.